wujy28/tp/docs/UserGuide.md

 ### Assigning a patient to a department : `assign`

-Assigns the patient to relevant doctor.
+Assigns a patient to a hospital department.

 Format: `assign i/IC_NUMBER d/DEPARTMENT`

 * All input fields are compulsory.
 * **All** input fields are **case-insensitive** e.g. `T1234567A` is the same as `t1234567a`.
 * `DEPARTMENT` must adhere to British spelling conventions.
+* Refer to the [appendix](#appendix--departments) below for the list of valid departments and their accepted inputs.

 Examples:

+* To assign a patient with IC_NUMBER = T0201234A to the Cardiology department<br>
-* `assign i/T0201234A d/cardiology`
+  `assign i/T0201234A d/cardiology`

 ### Exiting the program : `exit`